cameronelliott/webrtc.play/learning-log.md

 - The WHEP protocol avoids double fetching with the Subscriber-offer-model
 - The WHEP protocol is very simple and WHIP-like with the Subscriber-offer-model
 - The big loss for WHEP using a Subscriber-offer-model is that the NULLSFU is impossible
 - It's worth nothing a useful NULLSFU application does require a TURN server, but using a public-IP SFU eliminates the TURN requirement.
-So applications like www.help.mom under Subscriber-answer-model require TURN, but under Subscriber-offer-model do not require TURN!
+So applications like www.help.mom under Subscriber-answer-model require TURN (with NULLSFU), but under Subscriber-offer-model (with SFU) do not require TURN!
+- I would prefer to deploy an SFU than a TURN server in the interest of focus/density

 ## Decision
 - WHIEP will use a Subscriber-offer-model, not a Subscriber-answer-model